 - When you first become eligible for Medicare, you can sign up during your Initial Enrollment Period.
-See page 21. - If you have Part A coverage and you get Part B for the first time during the General Enrollment Period, you can also join a Medicare Advantage Plan.
-You coverage may not start until July 1.
-See page 22. - Between October 15-December 7, anyone with Medicare can join, switch, or drop a Medicare Advantage Plan.
+See page 17. - If you have Part A coverage and you get Part B for the first time during the General Enrollment Period, you can also join a Medicare Advantage Plan at that time.
+Your coverage may not start until July 1.
+See page 18. - Between October 15-December 7, anyone with Medicare can join, switch, or drop a Medicare Advantage Plan.
 Your coverage will begin on January 1, as long as the plan gets your request by December 7.